 Substantially all our revenues and expenses are denominated in Renminbi.
 We have not had any material foreign exchange gains or losses.
 Although in general, our exposure to foreign exchange risks should be limited, the value of your investment in our ADSs will be affected by the foreign exchange rate between U.S. dollars relative to the Renminbi because the value of our business is effectively denominated in Renminbi, while the ADSs are traded in U.S. dollars.
 Furthermore, a decline in the value of the Renminbi could reduce the U.S. dollar equivalent of the value of the earnings from, and our investments in, our subsidiaries and PRC-incorporated affiliates in China.
 In addition, appreciation or depreciation in the value of the Renminbi relative to the U.S. dollar would affect our reported financial results in U.S. dollar terms.
-As of December 31, 2015, we had RMB denominated cash and cash equivalents, term deposits and short term investments totaling RMB1.1 billion, and U.S. dollar denominated cash and cash equivalents of US\$10.8 million.
+As of December 31, 2016, we had RMB denominated cash and cash equivalents, term deposits and short term investments and restricted cash, totaling RMB1.3 billion, and U.S. dollar denominated cash and cash equivalents and term deposits totaling US\$5.3 million.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Relating to Doing Business in China-Fluctuations in exchange rates of the Renminbi could materially affect our reported results of operations."
+Key Information-D. Risk Factors-Risks Relating to Doing Business in China-Fluctuations in exchange rates of the Renminbi could materially affect our reported operating results."